w3ace/Stocks/README.md

 Use `--filter` to control the relationship between the opening range close (Mark) and the day's open that must be satisfied before entering a trade. `--filter-offset` multiplies the open price used in that check.
+Additional values `GU` and `GD` limit trades to gap up or gap down days based on the previous close.

 When the analysis completes, all trades are written to `./output/<timestamp>_trades.csv` and a per-ticker summary is saved to `./output/<timestamp>_tickers.csv`.
 The summary lists the total number of trades, the percentage of profitable trades, and the cumulative profit for each ticker.
 It also includes `total_top_profit`, the sum of potential profits based on each trade's peak price.
 The trades file includes a `profit_or_loss` column after `sell_time` showing whether each trade hit the profit target, stop loss, or closed at the end of the day.
-Each trade also reports `top_profit`, the percent gain from entry to the highest price reached before exiting.
+Each trade also reports `top_profit`, the percent gain from entry to the highest price reached before exiting, and `prev_close`, the previous day's closing price.
 Pass `--output-trades` to print each trade in the terminal.
 Use `--tickers` or `--output-tickers` to display the per-ticker summary in an ASCII table after the trades.
 The summary table is ordered by `total_profit` descending and entries